froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-upgrade-how-to-for-Developers.md

 Hi, dear OpenY community

 This document aims to cover the need of upgrade OpenY from older versions to recent ones.

+**Keep in mind it was never tested against OpenY 2.0.
+We'll work on update soon.**

 We found the oldest OpenY instance working on 8.0.2 version of OpenY so this document should cover all the way of updating it to the latest version.